mstlelanakhatun/mstlelanakhatun/README.md

 ### Hi there 👋
 ### My name is Lelana.
 #### I am a Web Developer

-I am a former student at Bangladesh Army International University of Science and Technology (BAIUST) in Computer Science Engineering (CSE).
-I completed my internship on Django from Jalalabad Gas T & D System Ltd.  Mendibagh, Sylhet.
+Concurrently, I am employed as a Network Engineer at Trustaira Limited, Dhaka, Bangladesh.
+Also I am pursuing my MSC in CSE at Bangladesh University of Professionals (BUP) simultaneously.
+After completing my BSC in Computer Science Engineering (CSE) at Bangladesh Army International University of Science and Technology (BAIUST).
+I completed my internship on Django from Jalalabad Gas T & D System Ltd, Mendibagh, Sylhet.
 I contributed to one of their project there.
 My keen interest in CSE has enabled me to develop a good knowledge of C, C++, HTML, CSS, Bootstrap, Django, SQL, PHP, Git, JS, etc.

 Skills: Django/ JS / HTML5 / CSS3 / Bootstrap/ SQL / PHP etc.